sammy44nts/indexd/doc/rfc/006_slab_pinning.md

 This means that two slabs with the same shards are effectively the same.
 The reason for including the key is to prevent two slabs from being treated as the same if one of them was purposefully created with the wrong key.
-One nice side-effect of this way of creating the `ID` is that slabs shared between accounts will have the same `ID`.
+One nice side-effect creating the `ID` this way is that slabs shared between accounts will have the same `ID`.

 If everything goes well, the slabs are now in the `indexer`'s database and uniquely identified via their `ID`s.
 The shards are also persisted as "unpinned